-Ann Marie’s specialties include nurturing puppies into well-mannered adult dogs, helping reactive dogs (and their long-suffering owners) actually enjoy being around other dogs, and training dogs to be great family pets.
+Ann Marie’s specialties include nurturing puppies into well-mannered adult dogs, helping reactive dogs (and their long-suffering owners) enjoy being around other dogs, and training dogs to be great family pets.

-I first tried the television trainer’s method, which involved use of force.
+I first tried the television trainer’s method, which involved force.
 It did not go well.
 In fact, Bailey’s fear increased.
 Then I tried Peaceable Paws’ method, which relied on a positive approach to overcome fear – and Bailey was soon doing things he’d previously feared to do.

-Throughout his life he assisted me with puppy classes and working with dogs who were reactive on leash.
+It was not long before I adopted Bailey.
+Throughout his life, he assisted me with puppy classes and working with dogs who were reactive on leash.
 I am indebted to Bailey for all he taught me and I miss him still.

 It is considered unethical to guarantee training outcomes in the professional dog training community.
 Leading organizations, such as the Certification Council for Professional Dog Trainers, Association for Professional Dog Trainers, and the Pet Professional Guild, forbid doing so.